 The insurance laws applicable to HIIG prohibit any person from acquiring control of a domestic insurance company or any entity that controls such insurance company unless that person has filed a notification with specified information with that state's Commissioner of Insurance (the "Commissioner") and has obtained the Commissioner's prior approval (the "Control Restrictions").
-Under such laws, the acquisition of 10% or more of the voting securities (or securities convertible into voting securities) of an insurance company or an entity that controls an insurance company is presumptively considered an acquisition of control of the insurance company, although such presumption may be rebutted.
-Accordingly, any person or entity that acquires, directly or indirectly,

-10% or more of the voting securities of Westaim (or securities convertible into voting securities) without the requisite prior approvals will be in violation of these laws and may be subject to injunctive action requiring the disposition or seizure of those securities or prohibiting the voting of those securities, or to other actions that may be taken by the applicable state insurance regulators.
+Under such laws, the acquisition of 10.0% or more of the voting securities of an insurance company or an entity that controls an insurance company is presumptively considered an acquisition of control of the insurance company, although such presumption may be rebutted.
+Accordingly, any person or entity that acquires, directly or indirectly, 10.0% or more of the voting securities of Westaim without the requisite prior approvals will be in violation of these laws and may be subject to injunctive action requiring the disposition or seizure of those securities or prohibiting the voting of those securities, or to other actions that may be taken by the applicable state insurance regulators.